coelhucas/hitbox-editor/README.md

 ### Upcoming
 - [ ] Load external `.TSCN` files
 - [ ] Add/remove custom inspector variables to be saved and loaded with the json output

+### Known bugs
+- [ ] NinePatch can't be resized to 1x rectangle extents (make an offset with wrong displaying position and align)

 ## Setup